Turkov rovt (Vrata) - Triglav (via Za Cmirom)

 At the saddle we step onto the marked path Staničev dom – Cmir.
 We follow it left and after a short traversing ascent we reach Begunjska vratca.
 From there we continue in the direction of Staničev dom, which we reach after 10 minutes of further walking.

 We continue in the direction of Triglav and Triglavski dom na Kredarici (sharply left Kot valley, left Rjavina along the ridge path and Krma valley, right Vrata valley).
 The path soon turns slightly left and continues south in the direction of the nearby Rž.
 When we reach the scree under Rž, the path turns right and traverses ascending.
 Later a passage opens to the left towards the summit of Rž, we follow the marked path that approaches more and more the ridge between Rž and Kredarica.
 Here the path becomes technically more demanding and in places exposed, on the harder places the fixed protections help us.
 A short unsecured descent follows through crumbling terrain, then we transition to a panoramic and occasionally exposed ridge.
-When we approach the summit of Kredarica, the ridge widens, we without major difficulties reach the cairn on the top.
+When we approach the summit of Kredarica, the ridge widens, and we reach the cairn on the summit without major difficulties.

 Behind the summit of Kredarica the path levels and turns left, then in a few minutes we descend to Triglavski dom na Kredarici, which stands above the chapel of Marije Snežne.